elle-shika/Churny-Jane-Doe/README.md

 reasonable accuracy, it would immensely help the organization to strategize their retention initiatives manifold.

-In this project, we aim to find the likelihood of a customer leaving the organization, the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.
+In this project, I aim to find the likelihood of a customer leaving the organization, the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.

-## Data Understanding
+> Churn Jane Doe is an anonymous identity for any of Telco's customers likely to churn

+## What exactly was I doing?
+This project is a predictive machine learning problem which leverages on classification algorithm(s) to achieve the business objective at hand.

+## Where were the clues?
-The data for this project is in a csv format.
-The following describes the columns present in the data.
+The data for this project is in a csv format from three different sources (Microsoft SQL server, GitHub, and OneDrive) The following describes the columns present in the data.

 **Gender** -- Whether the customer is a male or a female